Kpearson72/pandas-challenge/README1.md

 2. Analyzed the district-wide standardized test results - two observable trends.

     * Trend 1  - Charter Schools with less student population tend to have a higher % Overall Passing scores for math and reading standarized tests than the higher populated District schools.
-This is observed by comparing the two tables for Top/Bottom Performing Schools (By % Overall Passing)
+This is observed by comparing the two tables for Top/Bottom Performing Schools (By % Overall Passing).
+    Charter schools are top performers and District schools are bottom performers.

     * Trend 2 - The test scores are not influenced by how much money a school receives for each student but rather the population size of the school.
 This is observed by Scores by School Spending table and Scores by School Size table.
+Charter schools (top performers) have received less money than District schools.

-    Final Analysis - Population is a the key factor to a schools success of higher test scores.
+    Final Analysis - Population is a the key factor to a school's success of higher test scores.
 Crowded classrooms and schools give less indivdualized attention/help per student.